Skip to content

 In truth, what Planned Parenthood calls “health care” mostly consists of life-ending abortions.
 Planned Parenthood is, in fact, the largest provider of abortions in America today, and it has been for many years.

 And what Planned Parenthood calls “sex education” refers to programs encouraging children to engage in all manner of sexual exploration and risky sexual behaviors, circumventing and alienating their parents.
 Ultimately, this “sex education” creates lifelong customers who will come to Planned Parenthood for contraception, STD tests, and abortions.
-And now, the abortion provider is featuring “information” about sexual orientation and gender identity, even offering “gender affirming hormone therapy” and other such “services.”
+And now, the abortion provider is featuring “information” about sexual orientation and gender identity, even offering so-called “gender affirming hormone therapy” and other such “services.”

 Planned Parenthood doesn’t just push these policies in America, either.
 It also promotes them globally, especially to developing nations.